Bloxham School Admissions Procedure

 11+ Entry into Lower School

-Pupils registered to join Bloxham's First Form, at 11, will be invited to an assessment day in the November of their year of entry.
+Pupils registered to join Bloxham's First Form, at 11, will be invited to an assessment day in the November before their year of entry.
 During the process, each candidate will have an interview with a member of staff and sit English, maths and verbal reasoning papers.
 We try to make the day as informal as possible, with distracting activities and lots of refreshment breaks to help the children relax and enjoy themselves.
 Offers of places are made based upon performance across the day.

 Academic, art, design and technology, drama and music scholarships are offered at 11.
 More information regarding the scholarship application process is available here.